You’ve worked so hard to leave it behind. But your body hasn't gotten the message yet.

 What Childhood Trauma Therapy Looks Like.

-While the approaches I use guide our work, sessions are often much more experiential and reflective than just talking.
-We don’t only revisit the past, we slow down what’s happening in real time.
+Sessions are often more experiential and reflective than just talking.
+Rather than only revisiting the past, we slow down what's happening in real time.
 When emotions, memories, or reactions begin to surface, I help you gently explore what your mind and body are responding to.

 A Man walking with a child-Heal your inner child using Internal family system in childhood trauma therapy in Owings Mills, MD